 Web Traffic Divided by Lead Conversion Rate

-Now, taking one step up the funnel, we need to figure out how many leads it takes to create one new customer.
-For this example, let’s use a lead-to-customer conversion rate of 2% to calculate how many leads are necessary to create the 50 new customers we just determined we needed.
+Now, taking one step up the funnel, you need to figure out how many leads it takes to create one new customer.
+For this example, let’s use a lead-to-customer conversion rate of 2% to calculate how many leads are necessary to create the 50 new customers you just determined you needed.

 Divide the number of new customers (50) by the lead-to-customer conversion rate (2%).
-This shows us that we need 2,500 leads to create 50 customers.
+This shows that you will need 2,500 leads to create 50 customers.

 Step 3: How many visitors do you need to create one lead?